bweatherson/demons/latest-export.md

 The first is what I'll call the Selten strategy, because it gives the demon a 'trembling hand' in the sense of @Selten1975.
 Instead of letting Demon choose a state in the original problem, let Demon choose one of $n$ buttons, where $n$ is the number of choices the (human) chooser has.
 Each button is connected to a probabilistic device that generates one of the original states.
 If you want Demon to be 80% accurate, say the button $b_i$ associated with option $o_i$ outputs state $s_i$ with probability 0.8, and each of the other states with probability $\frac{0.2}{n - 1}$.
 And still say that Demon gets payout 1 for any $i$ if the chooser selects $o_i$ and the button generates state $s_i$, and 0 otherwise.

-The second is what I'll call the Smullyan strategy, because it involves a Knights and Knaves puzzle of the kind that play a role in several of his books, especially @Smullyan1978.
+The second is what I'll call the Smullyan strategy, because it involves a Knights and Knaves puzzle of the kind that play a role in several of Smullyan's books, especially his [-@Smullyan1978].
 Here the randomisation takes place before Demon's choice.
 Demon is assigned a type Knight or Knave.
 Demon is told of the assignment, but Chooser is not.
 If Demon is assigned type Knight, the payouts stay the same as in the game where Demon is arbitrarily accurate.
 If Demon is assigned type Knave, the payouts are reversed, and Demon gets payout 1 for an incorrect prediction.

 There are benefits to each approach, and there are slightly different edge cases that are handled better by one or other version.
 I'm mostly going to stick to cases where Demon is arbitrarily accurate, but I need these on the table to talk about cases others raise where Demon is only 75-80% accurate.
 And in general either will work for turning a demonic decision problem into a game.